Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 - Are you getting enough people through the door to have a diverse pipeline of candidates in the first place?

 One of her suggestions for mitigating those unconscious biases was to find better ways to break descriptions down to be more objective.
-Instead of 'has experience building a team,' focusing on objectives like 'has experience building a team with low attrition.'
-This increased focus helps make decisions more objective.
+Instead of "has experience building a team," focus on objectives like "has experience building a team with low attrition."
+More specific language helps make decisions more objective.

 She also made a point that it's just as important to design a candidate experience that is friendly and comfortable for diverse candidates.
 Even small gestures like this can make a big difference.